P-p-H-d/c-stl-comparison/README.md

 This work is still a WIP.

-# Comparison Program Constraints
+# Test Program

+## Rules

-The array test shall respect the following conditions:
+The test program shall respect the following conditions:

-* it shall use a basic type (int), a non POD type (the type mpz\_t of the GMP library) and a string as the primary type of a dynamic array.
+* it shall use a basic type (int), a non POD type (the type mpz\_t of the GMP library) and a string as the primary type of the container.
 * it shall not comment the code (the code is assumed to be clear on what it does by itself) except if there is some workaround,
 * it shall not produce any compilation warnings,
 * it shall execute properly,
-* it shall not leak any memory
+* it shall not leak any memory,
 * it shall abort on error,
-* it shall link dynamically with the GMP library (https://gmplib.org/).
+* it shall link dynamically with the GMP library (https://gmplib.org/) if needed,
-* it shall link statically with the container library,
+* it shall link statically with the container library if needed,
+* if a dynamic string container exists in the container library, it shall be used instead of a C string,
 * the optional assertions shall be turned off.

-The program shall perform the following operations:

-* declare a dynamic array of int (resp. mpz_t, a string of the container library),
-* initialize this array with the small unsigned integers values 17, 42 and 9 (performing a conversion from unsigned integer to mpz_t for GMP) or the constant strings "Hello", "World" and "!" for strings,
-* sort this array,
-* iterate the array to print the values.

 A workaround is defined as a way to implement this program which is **not natural** for the library.
 This typically includes: